-Statement No. 87, Leases, requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The statement is effective for fiscal years beginning after December 15, 2019.
+Statement No. 87, Leases (GASB No. 87) was issued in June 2017, will be effective for the University beginning with its fiscal year ending June 30, 2020.
+The Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.

-The University is currently evaluating the impact that these new standards will have on its financial statements.
+The University is currently evaluating the impact that this new standard will have on its financial statements.